 RCTC is the lead agency studying new intercity service to the Coachella Valley and San Gorgonio Pass.
 The route would connect the Coachella Valley with downtown Los Angeles via Riverside, a distance of 144 miles.
 RCTC certified the program-level Environmental Impact Statement/ Environmental Impact Report in July 2022 following several years of study and very strong support from community members and stakeholders.
-RCTC is actively seeking additional state and federal funds to complete the more in-depth project level Environmental Document and then final design and construction.
-RCTC has been actively engaged with the Union Pacific Railroad and holds monthly discussions about the project.
+RCTC is working with FRA and Caltrans to keep the project moving forward, including planning studies and eventual commencement of the more indepth project level Environmental Document.
+The project was awarded federal Corridor ID funding and will be updating the Service Development Plan to comply with the new FRA process.
+RCTC has also been actively engaged with the Union Pacific Railroad.
 Currently, no design or construction funding is identified.
+The beginning of daily rail service is likely at least ten years away.